-2020 TUSD 2019 TUSD Financial assets at fair value through profit or loss 122,983 137,833 Total assets subject to market risk 122,983 137,833 Annual expected volatility 40.34% 12.14% Potential impact on consolidated balance sheet and consolidated statement of comprehensive income 49,611 16,733
+2021 TUSD 2020 TUSD Financial assets at fair value through profit or loss 112,668 122,983 Total assets subject to market risk 112,668 122,983 Annual expected volatility 44.85% 40.34% Potential impact on consolidated balance sheet and consolidated statement of comprehensive income 50,532 49,611

 Because the Group is generally exposed to a variety of market risk factors, which may vary significantly over time and measurement of such exposure at any given point in time may be difficult given the flexibility, complexity and limited transparency of the underlying investments.
-Therefore, a sensitivity analysis is deemed of limited explanatory value, or may be misleading.

-As mentioned in note 2 i) the Group uses cost and earnings multiples to value the private equity investments for which there were no fair values provided by the managers/administrators.
-The multiples used depended on the sector that the underlying investments where active in.
-For 2020 and 2019, no investments were revalued by the Group.
+As disclosed in note 2 i) the Group uses cost and earnings multiples to value the private equity investments for which there were no fair values provided by the managers/administrators.
+The multiples used depended on the sector in which the underlying investments were active.
+For 2021 and 2020, no investments were revalued by the Group.